About the company.

 How it started.

-In 1935 Lloyd McArthur bought out Sioux City Sheet Metal renaming the business to McArthur Sheet Metal.
+In 1935, Lloyd McArthur bought out Sioux City Sheet Metal and renamed the business to McArthur Sheet Metal.

 Where we are now.

 In 2015, David McArthur, son of Terry McArthur, took over and expanded the family business.
-The start of the 6000 square foot new building was taken place adjacent to the existing building.
+The start of the 6,000 square foot new building was taking place adjacent to the existing building.

-With this expansion, McArthur Sheet Metal is now a full service job shop, laser cutting, and forming material while still producing the same sheet metal products as when the business was started.
+With this expansion, McArthur Sheet Metal became a full service job shop, laser cutting, and forming material while still producing the same sheet metal products as when the business was started.

 Along the way.

-We've changed tremendously over the last 80+ years of service.
-All for the better.
+We've changed tremendously over the last 85+ years of service, and it has all been for the better.

 Harold McArthur, Lloyd’s nephew, became a partner to the company .

-with the business growing, Harold and Terry decided to build a new building in South Sioux City.
+With the business growing, Harold and his son, Terry, decided to build a new building in South Sioux City.
 This is the year McArthur Sheet Metal started working with light gauge stainless steel to make stainless ducts, chutes, and tables for the food industry.

 Lloyd McArthur retired from the business and Harold’s son, Terry McArthur, joined.

-McArthur Sheet Metal was forced to move due to the new combination bridge being built.
+McArthur Sheet Metal was forced to move to a new location in South Sioux City due to the new combination bridge being built.
 This is the current location of the business, 501 West 9th Street, South Sioux City, NE.
 This gave the business the opportunity to start working with heavier gauge metals.
-With a stainless steel food industry being a strong point they started building tables, slide chutes, catwalks, and handrails.
+With the stainless steel food industry being a strong point, they started building tables, slide chutes, catwalks, and handrails.